 The JCE Jazz Dance Project

-Jazz Choreography Enterprises is seeking submissions for our Fall 2018 production of the JCE Jazz Dance Project.
-The performances will take place at the Salvatore Capezio Theater at Peridance on Saturday, October 27th, at 8:00 and Sunday, October 28th, at 4:00.
+Jazz Choreography Enterprises is seeking submissions for our Spring 2019 production of the JCE Jazz Dance Project.
+The performances will take place at the Salvatore Capezio Theater at Peridance on Saturday, April 27th, at 8:00 and Sunday, April 28th, at 4:00.
 The dance concert will be approximately an hour and 10 minutes long.
 Please contact Marian Hyun at Marian@jazzchoreography.com for more information or to submit your work.

 - The choreography must be original (not a re-creation of someone else’s work), and it must be jazz—funk, lyrical, musical theater, contemporary jazz, Latin jazz, Afro-Cuban jazz, etc., are all fine.
 No tap.

 - We will accept only one submission from each choreographer.
 Please do not send multiple videos and ask us to choose.

 - Live music must be approved by JCE.
 We can’t give extra tech time for musicians, so we are not encouraging live music for this performance.

 Tech rehearsal will be on April 26, 2019 from 8:30 p.m.-12:30 a.m.
 Choreographers and dancers must be available during that time frame.
 Each choreographer will get a 15-minute tech slot, and while we’ll do our best to give people their preferred time, we can’t make any promises.
 Because we’ll have to tech many pieces in a limited time, lighting will be minimal (lights on to a chosen color, lights off, no internal cues).